rohingosling/neural-network-cpp/README.md

 | Version: 1.3 | Year: 1993 | Language: 6502 Machine Language |
 | :--- | :--- | :--- |

 Another fun "retro-computing" project to upgrade the Commodore 64 version to use Backpropagation.
-After getting this to work, I discovered that the Monte Carlo (MC) method I had employed in the original version was actually faster, and better at finding solutions closer to a global optima.

 <br>